katielink/katielink/README.md

 ### Hi there 👋

+I work on machine learning for health at Hugging Face. 🤗

+Feel free to reach out over Twitter/X or LinkedIn!

 <!--
 **katielink/katielink** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.